Saint Paul Dispatch

-Founding

-Harlan Page Hall founded the Saint Paul Dispatch on February 29, 1868.
-Hall was born in 1838 in Ravenna, Ohio, where his father published a country newspaper.
-After graduating from Ohio Wesleyan in 1861, Hall was admitted to the bar.
-Poor health inspired him to move to Minnesota in 1862, where he went to work for the St. Paul Union newspaper.
-The Union merged with the St. Paul Press the following year.
-In 1865 Hall purchased the St. Paul Pioneer, but sold it a year later.
-After spending two years in the printing business with David Ramaley, Hall launched the Dispatch.
-Ramaley, an active Republican, served as the Dispatchs publisher.

-The Hall and Castle years
+Hall and Castle years

 When Harlan Hall founded the Dispatch in 1868, he made no secret of his political affiliations.
 In the 1800s newspapers openly aligned with political parties and the Dispatch was no exception.
 Under Hall's leadership, the paper initially supported the insurgent wing of the Republican Party.
+David Ramaley, an active Republican, served as the Dispatchs publisher.

-But Hall (who was the great uncle of the Minnesota sports broadcaster Halsey Hall) switched parties in the mid-1870s and became a Democrat.
+But Hall (who was the great-uncle of the Minnesota sports broadcaster Halsey Hall) switched parties in the mid-1870s and became a Democrat.
 When Hall sold the Dispatch in 1878, the newspaper reflected Hall's Democratic affiliation.

 With the change of ownership in 1878, however, the paper's political orientation once again transformed "overnight."
 Hall sold the paper to Henry Anson Castle, who made the Dispatch "an aggressive Republican organ."Castle, History of St. Paul and Vicinity, pp. 1192, 1199-1200 A Union Army veteran, Castle was active in the Minnesota Republican Party and held a seat in the state legislature in the 1870s.
 Castle also played a leading role in the successful 1874 gubernatorial campaign of Cushman Kellogg Davis.
 Castle briefly turned over editorial duties in 1880 to Lucius Nieman, who later founded The Milwaukee Journal.
 But otherwise Castle set the Dispatchs editorial direction until 1885.